Buying A House In Nevada w/ Social Distancing Changes

 Virtual contracts and online loan applications have been a normal way of operating for a few years.
 Due to the possibility of fraud, notarized signatures must still be done in person.
 Most title and escrow companies in Nevada have Covid-19 Standards that they adhere to.
 These standards include rooms with good ventilation that are sanitized between all signings.
 You will be given a new pen if you did not bring one.
 The person doing your signing will wear a mask and sometimes gloves since they touch papers before you do.

-With almost 4 months of experience and testing what works, the companies and businesses we’ve dealt with since March have been excellent.
+We’ve all been dealing with social distancing and Covid since March of 2020 and know what we feel comfortable with.
 Our goal as your Housing Protectors is to always look out for you, including protecting you during Covid-19.
-We are here to keep you safe and to provide you with the best customer service possible.
+We are here to keep you as safe as possible and to provide you with the best customer service possible.

 Taking Possession Of Your Home